pkosiec/botkube-docs/BLOGPOST.md

 While more scenarios will definitely ship soon, we also do believe that users should be able to write custom instructions and reuse them automatically in a given context.
 Expect some updates around that in the following weeks - and if you have any suggestions for improvements or new scenarios, please let us know on Slack or by getting in touch.

-## Summary
+## Wrapping Up

-We really enjoyed the journey we took to build Fuse.
-While it was an intensive process, it was fun!
+We thoroughly enjoyed the journey of building Fuse.
+While it was an intensive process, it was also a lot of fun!

- To recap, Botkube Fuse is designed to help platform engineers, DevOps, and SREs reduce the inefficiencies caused by constant context switching.
-By unifying multiple tools into a single terminal-based CLI powered by AI, Fuse simplifies complex workflows and automates repetitive tasks.
+To recap, Botkube Fuse is designed to help platform engineers, DevOps, and SREs reduce inefficiencies caused by constant context switching.
+By unifying multiple tools into a single, terminal-based CLI powered by AI, Fuse simplifies complex workflows and automates repetitive tasks.
 With features like GKE troubleshooting, GitHub Actions analysis, and more, it’s built to solve real-world challenges.

 Best of all, Fuse is [free to try](https://botkube.io/fuse)—so give it a try and see how it can streamline your day-to-day work.
 We’d love to hear your feedback—reach out to us via [Slack](https://join.botkube.io/) or our social media channels!